DemetriosParaschos/tfidf_greek/README.md

 ---

 ## VERITRACE Context
-This project operates within the broader scope of the **VERITRACE** project, which focuses on the collection, analysis, and digital preservation of **Orphic texts**.
-VERITRACE applies digital humanities methodologies to reconstruct Orphic traditions and analyse their impact on later literature and philosophy.
-The current subproject aligns with VERITRACE's goals by:
+Here's the updated version based on your input:

+---

+## VERITRACE Context
+This mini-project operates within the scope of the **VERITRACE** project, an ERC-funded initiative led by **Prof. Dr. Cornelis J. Schilt**, research professor at the **Vrije Universiteit Brussel**.
+VERITRACE, also known as *Traces de la Verité*, addresses the influence of ancient wisdom writings on the development of early modern natural philosophy.

+During the Renaissance, works such as the **Chaldean Oracles**, the **Sibylline Oracles**, the **Corpus Hermeticum**, and the **Orphic Hymns** were rediscovered and incorporated into a *prisca sapientia*—a tradition that viewed these texts as containing timeless truths about God, humanity, and the cosmos.
+Foundational figures of modern science, including **Nicolaus Copernicus**, **Johannes Kepler**, **Francis Bacon**, **Pierre Gassendi**, **Isaac Newton**, and **Gottfried Wilhelm Leibniz**, engaged with this tradition, yet no comprehensive account has existed of precisely what they adopted from these texts or how the notion of a perennial truth shaped their knowledge-making.

+VERITRACE explores these questions by deploying **bespoke distant reading techniques** on a vast corpus of early modern printed works.
+It traces the reappearance and dissemination of prominent ancient wisdom writings within early modern natural philosophy, examining:

+- **What** early modern thinkers adopted from these texts.
+- **How** these writings functioned within the emerging scientific discourse.
+- **The debates** surrounding these ancient wisdom texts across early modern Europe, capturing the diversity of perceptions and interpretations.

+By doing so, VERITRACE addresses a major gap in understanding the role of *prisca sapientia* in the emergence and evolution of early modern science.

+### Alignment of the Current Mini-Project
+The current mini-project contributes to VERITRACE’s overarching goals by:
-- Exploring the Orphic vocabulary and its distinct usage.
+- **Exploring** Orphic texts and their distinctive vocabulary.
-- Comparing Orphic themes with other poetic and philosophical traditions, such as Stoic texts.
+- **Comparing** Orphic themes with other poetic and philosophical traditions, such as Stoicism.
-- Highlighting how digital tools like **TF-IDF** enhance textual analysis.
+- **Utilising** digital tools like **TF-IDF** to enhance textual analysis, showcasing how computational methods reveal patterns in historical texts.

 For more information on VERITRACE, please visit our [website](https://veritrace.eu).

 ---